PhuongNgan2304/LTDDNC_BT01_CaiDatMoiTruongLT/README.md

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.

-This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.
+This is one way to run your app ï¿½ you can also run it directly from within Android Studio and Xcode respectively.

 ## Step 3: Modifying your App